4.58 from 138 votes

 Recipe Ingredients:

-Here’s everything you’ll need to make this poblano corn chowder recipe along with how to prep.
+Here’s everything you’ll need to make this poblano corn chowder recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Roasted Poblano Corn Chowder in glass bowls.